BabaMboga/Find-a-Farmer/README.md

 5. Enter your new cloned repository and type in code .
 6. On the visual studio code that has now opened, go to the the run tab and hit start debugging.
 ## Technologies Used
-This program is built purely with javascript using the visual code environment.
+This program is built with html, css and javascript using the visual code environment.
-It also has db.json file which contains the data we are going to use.
+It also has db.json file which contains the data we are going to use to populate the cards.
 ## Support and contact details
 For any issues please email me at william.ayim@student.moringaschool.com
 ### License